 b.
 Add to the fact that I don’t have to do the heavy lifting at either end, and I signed on a formal contract; very clean deal.

 > What’s the total estimate? $3,362.00 or only $1362 more than doing it ourselves.

 > That price includes the moving truck, essential materials, (of course) the gas, the driving—all the work (practically!), plus $40,000 in insurance…everything for just $3,362.

 The good thing about it is that all the companies that gave the estimates said they usually over-estimate.
-That means, we might get some of the cash back when it is the job is done.
+That means we might get some of the cash back when the job is done.
 Now, tell me why I should not be smiling getting this option.

 At times it’s worth the effort to invest the extra cash to have professionals do the job for you, and for me and my wife, this is a perfect illustration.
 It helps me from breaking my back, damaging some delicate stuff, avoiding a truck mishap (I have no idea how to drive a truck) and it allows me and my wife (and of course, Reign, our pet dog) to travel together and prepare our new place for the movers to arrive days after we get there.
 Knowing what moving is like (stressful and tiring), I believe this could be the best extra $1,000 I have decided to spend in a while.